lucasgneccoh/gedlib/compression/README.md

 |	|-- arborescence_based_compression.cpp ---- main file with the compression methods
 |	|-- arborescence_based_compression.hpp ---- header file
 |-- _tests
 |	|-- compression_test.cpp	--------------- file containing the tests.
-Used for compressing and decompressing
+Used for compressing and decompressing adn getting results
 |	|-- README.txt		----------------------- text file explaining how to replicate all the results, including comparing with tar.gz
 |-- _util_files
 	|-- check_iso.py	----------------------- python file to test isomorphism between collections